The Clock Tower Penthouse Gallery

 - Main level is anchored by a lavish two-part living-and-dining room ensemble with shared gas fireplace, windows with views, transoms for fresh air, and French doors to the deck

-- Gorgeous gourmet kitchen with views, stone counters, glass cabinetry, a built-in desk, Dacor cooktop, concealed Liebherr refrigerators and freezers, plus microwave, dishwasher, and wall oven all by Bosch
+- Gorgeous gourmet kitchen with views, quartzite counters, glass cabinetry, a built-in desk, Dacor cooktop, concealed Liebherr refrigerators and freezers, plus microwave, dishwasher, and wall oven all by Bosch

-- The library/casual gathering room is separated from the main areas by an eye-catching maple-and-glass accordion-style double door; features here include carpeting, abundant shelving, exposed beams for an industrial feel, and numerous windows with views
+- The library/casual gathering room is separated from the main areas by an eyecatching maple-and-glass accordion-style double door; features here include abundant shelving, exposed beams for an industrial feel, and numerous box windows with views

-- The master bedroom suite has textured carpet, vaulted ceiling, City views, and a walk-in closet with windows and dressing area; the master bath has radiant heated floors, a dual-sink vanity with six mirrored storage cabinets, private room for the Toto commode, and a tiled glass-enclosed shower
+- The master bedroom suite has a vaulted ceiling, city views, and an enormous walk-in closet with multiple windows and dressing area; the master bath has radiant heated floors, a dual-sink vanity with six mirrored storage cabinets, private room for the commode, and a tiled glass-enclosed shower

-- A 2nd guest bedroom and bath off the library complements the main level space.
+- A second guest bedroom and bath off the library complements the main level space

-- A carpeted steel staircase original to the Schmidt era leads from the library up to Level 2, which is used as an office and offers panoramic views.
+- A carpeted steel staircase original to the Schmidt era leads from the library up to Level 2, which is used as an office and offers panoramic views in all directions.

-- Another steel staircase leads from the office up to Level 3, which is configured as a game room and features a billiards table, and “Dirty Harry” pinball machine
+- Another steel staircase leads from the office up to Level 3, which is configured as a game room and media center and features a “Dirty Harry” Bay Bridge emblazoned pinball machine

-- A third set of stairs leads up to Level 4, which features the one-of-a-kind “Clock Room,” an amazing gathering space behind the clock faces, ideal for intimate parties (NOTE: the clock is in full operation and is maintained by the Home Owners Association)
+- A third set of stairs leads up to Level 4, which features the one-of-a-kind “Clock Room,” an amazing space behind the clock faces (NOTE: the clock is in full operation and is maintained by the homeowners association)

-- Numerous doors open to the private wrap-around rooftop deck with sweeping views, sculptures, and an expanse of custom stone pavers
+- Numerous doors open to the private wrap-around rooftop deck with sweeping views and an expanse of custom stone pavers

 - Additional features include security alarm, sprinklers, stacked washer/dryer, two garage parking spaces on the ground level, multiple shared common courtyards, and secure entry points

-- The Bay Bridge offers easy access to the East Bay and beyond, while fine restaurants and entertainment lies just minutes away in the heart of SOMA
+- The Bay Bridge offers easy access to the East Bay and beyond, while fine restaurants and entertainment lies just steps away in the heart of SOMA

-- HOA fees are approximately $884 per month (inclusive of a parking assessment of $172.86 per month)
+- HOA fees are approximately $988 per month